kvarak/dnd/docs/_Classes/druid.md

 When you revert from or change the creature comprising your swarm form, any parts of the swarm not with the center mass are destroyed.

 ### Greater Swarm
-Starting at 6th level, you have discovered how to share your consciousness with and even greater number of creatures.
+You have discovered how to share your consciousness with and even greater number of creatures.
 Any swarm you transform into is now large if it wasn't already bigger.
 This increases to huge at 12th level.

 While in Swarm Form you can make separate attacks against each creature in your space of your choice, or you can make two attacks against one creature in your reach.

 ### Primal Strike
-Starting at 6th level, your attacks in swarm form count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+Your attacks in swarm form count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

 ### Consuming Swarm
-At 10th level, your swarm can restore itself by feasting on fallen foes.
+Your swarm can restore itself by feasting on fallen foes.
 You can use an ***action*** to engulf an adjacent creature that was reduced to 0 hit points since the end of your last turn, and heal yourself 2d8 hit points.

 This feature’s healing increases to 3d8 when you reach 14th level, and 4d8 when you reach 17th level.

 ### Form of the Many
-Starting at 10th level you are never without your swarm, and can call upon it at a moments notice.
+You are never without your swarm and can call upon it at a moments notice.
 When you take bludgeoning, piercing, or slashing damage you may as a ***reaction*** gain resistance to the damage using the fluid nature of the swarm within.

 Additionally, as part of the same reaction you can expend a use of Wild Shape and transform into a swarm.
 Any damage from the trigger is dealt to your swarm form instead.

 You can use this feature once.
 See *Rest Additions* below.

 ### Plague Swarm
-Starting at 14th level, you have learned how to call upon the power of a plague to consume your foes.
+You have learned how to call upon the power of a plague to consume your foes.
 The spell *insect plague* is always prepared, and does not count against the number of spells you can cast each day.
 In addition, when you cast *insect plague* it gains the following:
-* As a ***bonus action*** you can move the sphere up to 40 ft.
+- As a ***bonus action*** you can move the sphere up to 40 ft.
-* Only creatures of your choice have to make a save.
+- Only creatures of your choice have to make a save.
-* For each spell level above 5th, radius increases by 5ft.
+- For each spell level above 5th, radius increases by 5ft.